Philip-marie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This project is Shell Variables Expansions

-This  project contains a script that creates local variable
+This  project contains a script that creates global variable